 So just like that 4 cylinder – car requires less gas than the V-8, smaller muscles require fewer calories than do larder muscles.
 Even when we are asleep, our skeletal muscles use up more than one-quarter of our total calories.

-So for most of us, the majority of the slowing that occurs after age 40 or fifty is not because we are getting older, but instead its because of a lack of activity and poor nutrition.
+So for most of us, the majority of the slowing that occurs after age 40 is not because we are getting older, but instead its because of a lack of activity and poor nutrition.

 The answer is not to slow down.
 Aging doesn’t need to be characterized by poor health and rapidly declining fitness.

 Being active, good nutrition and supplementation are strong medicines.
 Take them on a daily basis.
 By maintaining an active lifestyle, you will not only burn more calories on a daily basis but also maintain more muscle mass.